 Another cool colored combination involves Gentian Sages, which are popular container gardening choices.
 They seldom get bigger than Guanajuato Giant Gentian Sage (S. patens 'Guanajuato'), which is 48 inches tall and 24 inches wide in bloom.
 Put it together with the petite Dorset Lavender Gentian Sage (S. patens 'Chilcombe') for purple punch.

 Keep in mind that the limitations of container growing may cause plants to achieve smaller sizes than they would in the ground.

 When combining plants in pots, make sure that their cultural needs for sun exposure, water and soil are good matches and that at least part of their bloom season overlaps.

-Another tip to remember is that even xeric plants such as Caucasus Sage and Velvet Centaurea need regular watering in containers.
-No matter how drought-resistant plants are, large ones are thirsty when grown in pots.
-Gravel mulch can help retain moisture.
+Another tip to remember is that even xeric plants such as Caucasus Sage and Fruit Sage need regular watering in containers.
+No matter how drought-resistant plants are, they are thirsty when grown in pots.
+However, gravel mulch can help retain moisture.

 Thanks for your question,